Find Affordable College Courses

 Bachelor’s Degrees in General Public Health

 There are 239 colleges and univerities across the nation that offer a bachelor's degree in general public health.
-In recent years, the majority of the students getting degrees in this area were female, and 56% were from an underrepresented racial-ethnic group.
-Also, 2.3% of general public health graduates were international students.
+This degree is more popular with female students, and about 57% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 1.5% of general public health graduates were international students.

 Education Levels of General Public Health Majors

-During the 2020-2021 academic year, 10,064 students earned their bachelor's degree in general public health.
+During the most recent year for which data is available, 11,149 people earned their bachelor's degree in general public health.
 This makes it the 4th most popular bachelor's degree program in the country.

 The following table shows the number of diplomas awarded in general public health at each degree level.